-By donating to this page, you are supporting anyone who is taking part in the Back the Back Walk.
+By donating to this page, you are supporting anyone who took part in the Back the Back Walk.
 The message below is from the founder and organiser:

 "Hi, my name is Freya.
 This Summer, I walked the entire 268 miles

 of the Pennine Way (otherwise known as the 'Backbone of Britain'

 ) to raise awareness of Scoliosis and funds for charities that support research and patients in this area - the Royal National Orthopaedic Hospital Charity and the Scoliosis Campaign Fund.
 The walk lasted for 19 days, starteing on International Scoliosis Awareness Day, 30th June 2019 , and I hope it has proved that Scoliosis and spinal fusion surgery does not have to limit your actions, and you can still achieve the goals you set yourself, even ridiculous ones like walking the Pennine Way!!.
 A huge thank you to everyone who joined the walk and made the event so enjoyable!
 Continue reading for more details about my personal story and the charities supported by this event, or check out my event website

 for more information.